lodev09/web-screensavers/README.md

-# Web Screensavers
+# About
-A list of ready-to-use web screensavers.
+A list of ready-to-use web screensavers -- modified for your pleasure :)<br>
+_These are work of awesome people in the internet.
+Please check out their works by clicking their name._

 ## Usage
 How to install screensaver as web view?
 First, you need to secure the url.
 You can fork and host this repository to your own web server OR copy gh-pages url from the sources below.